superterrific/dana-byerly/src/articles/a11y-mayor.md

 ---

 ## Summary
 Does a candidate's lack of an accessible campaign site mean they won't be a good Mayor for disabled New Yorkers?
 Of course not, but it also doesn't inspire confidence.
-Alternatively, the candidate whose campaign site was the most accessible (by these high-level overview at any rate) isn't guaranteed to be the best candidate for an accessible, equitable and inclusive New York City.
+Alternatively, the candidate whose campaign site was the most accessible (by this high-level overview at any rate) isn't guaranteed to be the best candidate for an accessible, equitable and inclusive New York City.

 I hope that by highlighting the relative inaccessibility of these sites that it brings more awareness to the importance of ensuring that all experiences work for everyone.
 Please [contact me via email](mailto:{{ author.email }}) or [on Twitter]({{ author.twitterUrl }}) if you have any feedback or suggestions regarding this post.